♫ Start spreading the news, I’m launching my class today. ♫

 Jamie showed her Instagram followers just what they can do with their class project after they enroll in her class.
 She took a picture of her new wall art she created using the technique taught in her class.
 Showing a very real use of the class project is a great way to entice someone to enroll!

 If you’ve already shared an example of your own project, try sharing an example of a student’s project like Jake did on his Twitter account.
 This not only shows how students are applying the techniques from your class, but it reveals just how invested you are as a teacher.

 7. Use the seasons, holidays and any special occasion to promote your class

 Marie used Mother’s Day as an opportunity to promote her class on making macarons.
 She suggested that macarons would be a great gift for this special occasion and explained how easy it is to learn the notorious recipe with her class.
 Plus, she created a limited number of free enrollment links in honor of all moms.

 8. Host a contest or giveaway

 Mete offered a signed copy of his book to get more of his Instagram followers excited to enroll in his new class.
 A giveaway or contest not only gets students excited to participate, but helps with word of mouth marketing.
 Incentives can go a long way, and getting your work into more hands is never a bad idea!

 9. Countdown your milestones

-When Tom was just 5 students away from trending on Skillshare, he created a photo for his social accounts thanking his followers for their help in getting him to the 25 student milestone.
-This is a great call to action for friends and family; by simply asking them to help you out so you can trend and be discovered by more students on Skillshare, they’re more likely to lend an enrollment.
+When Tom was just 5 students away from hitting his first milestone on Skillshare, he created a photo for his social accounts thanking his followers for their help.
+This is a great call to action for friends and family; by simply asking them to help you out so you can be discovered by more students on Skillshare, they’re more likely to lend signup.

 10. Get resourceful and find other social platforms to share your class